hlibco/messenger-wemo/README.md

 It's possible to add as many Wemo devices as you want.
 It's required that the server is in the same WiFi newtwork the devices are connected.

-This project is based on the sample [Messenger Platform](https://github.com/fbsamples/messenger-platform-samples.git)
+This project is based on [this sample](https://github.com/fbsamples/messenger-platform-samples.git) for Messenger Platform provided by Facebook.

 Some files provided by the original project have been moved to `/boilerplate` and can be used if needed.